 Choose a room in your house with the least distractions and electrical items.
 Let anyone else in the house know you’re going to be busy for 10 minutes and not to disturb you.
 Prepare the room by dimming the lights or lighting the room with candles.
 Set a calm but clear alarm noise to go off after 5-10 minutes.

 You may find relaxing music helps, or that silence is more calming.
 Sit either on the floor, a cushion, chair or even on your bed.
 You should keep your back straight and not lean on anything.
 Focus on your breathing, but do not force your breaths.
 You may find it helpful to look into the flame of a candle to focus your mind.
-Slowly, try to let go of your thoughts and issues and simply focus on being in the moment, breathing and the energy that flows around your body.
+Slowly, try to let go of your thoughts and issues and simply focus on being in the moment, breathing and the energy that flows through your body.

 It is important to let go of expectations of a revelation and great calmness to come in your first session.
 You may find it relaxing at first, and you may not, but it will improve with time and practice.